.

 Oh well...

 My man Ronny.
 Ronny North is one of our fav PedalSnake endorsers.
 Winner of the All Access Award in southern Cal for "Best Male Guitarist", Ronny is unique and spectacular.
 He's a shredder, but nobody does it the way he does it, or plays like him.
-Here he's enamoured with an ax made of granite.
+Here he's enamored with an ax made of granite.

 At night, we always paint the town with Ronny.
 He's tons of fun, with all his endorsed clothing lines, and constant, upbeat chatter.
-(But he's not a very good golfer, according to Jon Levy at Guitar Player mag... ;-)
+But he's not a very good golfer, according to Jon Levy at Guitar Player mag... ;-)

 At Summer NAMM, Ronny took us to see his buddy Gary Hoey at Antone's in Austin one night.
 Now at Winter NAMM, Gary stops into the Fender booth (like all good Strat guys).